 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Fluffy No-Knead Refrigerator Rolls: The fluffiest dinner rolls come from the easiest, no-knead refrigerator-roll dough.
-It’s a dream come true!
+The fluffiest refrigerator rolls come from the easiest, no-knead dough.
+These dinner rolls are a hit at every holiday meal!

-This recipe for Fluffy No-Knead Refrigerator Rolls comes from my great-grandmother’s recipe box.
+This recipe for fluffy no-knead refrigerator rolls comes from my great-grandmother’s recipe box.
+It’s pretty much a must at all holiday meals.

 This recipe was originally given to my Ma-Ma by a woman named Nancy Nanovski, who lived across the street from my mother’s family when she was growing up.